medic/cht-interoperability/docs/workflow.md

 #### `POST ${OPENHIM_ENDPOINT}/organization`

-The `Organization` resource in the LTFU workflow represents the requesting system.
-Prior to creating an `Organization`, an `Endpoint` must be created.
+The `Organization` resource in the LTFU workflow represents the Requesting System.
+Before creating an `Organization`, an `Endpoint` must be created.

 ```http
 POST ${OPENHIM_ENDPOINT}/encounter